YOUTH OF THE YEAR

 When Carlos learned his father and five uncles had been deported to Guatemala, the perspective he developed at the Boys & Girls Club helped him confront his new reality.
 Carlos recounted his family's successful fight to bring his father back to the U.S. in his Youth of the Year acceptance speech.

-Now a graduate of Salida High School (where he ranked third in his class), Carlos will begin his undergraduate experience at Columbia College in Chicago in the fall of 2021.
+A graduate of Salida High School (where he ranked third in his class), Carlos now attends Columbia College in Chicago.
 He plans to be an architect.

 Club Member Wins 2019 State and Southwest Regional YOY!